-In this section, we first review the Sen-Fontaine theory in the classical perfect residue field case.
-We then carry out a Tate-Sen-Fontaine decompletion in the imperfect residue field case.
-Finally, we also summarize Andreatta-Brinon's ``Sen-Fontaine theory" in the imperfect residue field case; it serves for comparison purposes (with our Riemann-Hilbert correspondence) only, and will not be used in our paper.
+In this section, we first review the Sen--Fontaine theory in the classical perfect residue field case.
+We then carry out a Tate--Sen--Fontaine decompletion in the imperfect residue field case.
+Finally, we also summarize Andreatta--Brinon's ``Sen--Fontaine theory" in the imperfect residue field case; it serves for comparison purposes (with our Riemann--Hilbert correspondence) only, and will not be used in our paper.